 Mine are a bit gritty and not as brown in colour as yours.
 Very pale.
 Also the batter is very thick, more akin to a cookie dough than a cake batter.
 HELP!

 I’m not sure what was going but I followed the instructions exactly and they were terrible!
 They were gummy and I baked them for over 30 minutes and they weren’t really done but got super crunchy on the top.
-But I made a second batch and they are DELICIOUS!
+They are DELICIOUS!
 I love how tender and light they are.
 And there isn’t a huge amount of sweetness either which I love (but I’m sure you can add more sweetener if you need).
 I did get some crispage on the top but I plan on cutting off the muffin tops for a level canvas for the frosting.
 I did sift the dry ingredients in the second batch which helped the grittiness.
 Overall WOULD RECOMMEND!

 Sorry for just now seeing your comment!
 I replied to your other one just now and then saw this comment.
 I’m happy that the second batch came out better!
 Sometimes I make my own recipes (that have tons of positive reviews on them) and they come out terrible.
 I just mess something up during the process.
 How great that you gave it another try and it worked well. :) Thanks for coming back to let me know!